Setting up an Apache proxy on EC2 with Terraform

 EOF

-• ProxyPass / https://target-url.com/: This line tells Apache to forward all requests received at the root path to the target URL.
+• ProxyPass / https://target-url.com/: forward root requests to the target.

 systemctl enable httpd # start automatically at system's boot